-Bulk water and moisture vapor control are critical considerations especially in climates with significant rainfall.
-Drainage planes, weather resistive barriers, flashings, siding and trim, exterior caulk, and exterior mounted accessories and wall penetrations all require consideration in both planning and execution.
+Bulk water and moisture vapor control are critical considerations especially in climates with a significant rainfall.
+Drainage planes, weather-resistive barriers, flashings, siding and trim, exterior caulk, and exterior mounted accessories and wall penetrations all require consideration in both planning and execution.

 Protection from insects and wood-destroying-organisms is also essential, as it is with typical frame construction.
-The normal best-practices for both methods are essentially the same including borate treated assemblies in high-risk areas, and elevate wood components away from grade and other moisture collecting surfaces.
+The normal best-practices for both methods are essentially the same including borate treated assemblies in high-risk areas and elevate wood components away from the grade and other moisture collecting surfaces.

 Implications for Builders and Trades